 State of Independence was a project to document the Catalan Independence movement, from the build up to the referendum held on the 1st October 2017, through the failed unilateral declaration on independence, to the final establishment of a new government some six months later and the ongoing protest movement.

 I have been photographing independence related events using colour digital photography for many years.
-The events are highly colourful and the instinctive reaction is to produce gorgeous images that make the most of the colour and energy.
+The events are deliberately spectacular and the instinctive reaction is to produce gorgeous images that make the most of the colour and energy.
 However, doing so misrepresents the divisive nature of the movement and disguises the reality that these are fundamentally nationalist/nativist events.

 Less than half the voting population actively support independence in Catalunya.
 The voting system for the Catalan parliament is based on proportional representation, but unfortunately weights votes from rural areas higher than votes from urban areas such as Barcelona.
 The result is that despite having only a minority of the popular vote, supporters of Catalan independence are able to claim a workable majority in the Catalan government and have attempted to push through a unilateral secession from Spain in direct violation of both Catalan and Spanish constitutional law.

 I chose to shoot this project on 35mm black-and-white film.
 By eliminating colour, the subject matter becomes dissociated from the careful attempts to manage the image of the independence movement and renders the events more dispassionately.
-The choice of film was also deliberate, with the aim of recalling historical photographs of revolutions in far off places.
-I am a street photographer by instinct, and the intention was to use this approach to capture candidate representations of the process, using a wide-angle prime lens in close quarters to give a sense of engagement.
-While the intention was to use a conventional street photography approach to making the images, in practice the density of people meant that the process was very different and there were many shots where I had to hold the camera up high and frame the scene largely by guesswork.
+The choice of film was also deliberate, with the aim of recalling historical photographs of revolutions and coups in far off places.
+I am a street photographer by instinct, and the intention was to use this approach to capture candidate representations of the process, using a wide-angle perspective to give a greater sense of immersion.
+That said, the nature of some of the scenes that were shot and the sensitivities of the subjects meant that this has been very much a learning process.

 The use of monochrome images has been a double edged sword.
-One issue was the adoption of a colour – yellow – as a political symbol.
-It is difficult to depict this with monochrome images, although the symbolism can be seen in shots showing people knitting yellow scarves in support of independence.
+One issue was the adoption of yellow – the colour – as a political symbol.
+It is difficult to depict this with monochrome images, although the symbolism can be seen in shots showing people knitting yellow scarves in support of the independence movement.

-One of the techniques that all these movements have in common has been to harness the power of social media to distort truth.
-In Catalunya, the frequent social media cry that “Spain is a violent fascist state that oppresses Catalunya” recalls the Brexiteer claims that the “EU is the German 4th Reich”.
-Neither is true, yet repeated enough on Twitter and Facebook, such falsehoods can sway votes or referendums.
+One of the techniques that all these movements have in common has been to harness the power of social media to drive outrage.
+In Catalunya, the frequent social media cry that “Spain is a violent fascist state that oppresses Catalunya” and Quim Torra’s absurdist claim that Catalunya is a humanitarian disaster area comparable to the balkans or Syria.
+Sufficiently repeated on Twitter and Facebook, such falsehoods can sway votes or referendums.
 When people in Catalunya agree with tweets from current Catalan president Quim Torra that describe Spanish people as little better than animals, they aim to dehumanise opponents rather than to engage in debate.
 Simple words such as “Democracy” and “Freedom” are hijacked to become little more than political slogans that justify the righteousness of the cause.
 Catalan politicians that are held pending trial for financial corruption and open violation of constitutional law are termed “political prisoners” rather than politicians accused of crimes.

 Anyone who opposes the current independence push is automatically labelled a fascist and someone who opposes the “will of the people” – that much dreaded phrase that also pervades Brexit.
 Increasingly we see attempts to use these sentiments to justify elevating politicians above the laws that were put in place specifically to prevent a return to extremism in Europe.

-These photographs should not be read as a rejection of the general idea of an independent Catalunya – an idea which has not been rationally explored or debated in this process.
-And neither should they be seen as an endorsement of Spain, whose democracy still struggles to escape Franco’s shadow.
+These photographs should not be read as a rejection of the idea of an independent Catalunya – an idea which has not been rationally explored or debated in this process.
+And neither should they be seen as an endorsement of Spain, whose fledgling democracy still struggles to escape Franco’s shadow.

-They should, however, be read as a warning against the rising tide of populism and nativism that has torn Catalan society in two and which threatens the stability and peace that the EU has bought.
+They should, however, be read as a warning against the rising tide of populism and nativism that has torn Catalan society in two and whose wider context threatens the stability and peace that the EU has bought.